 Galapagos 101: What you need to know

 First off, yes, you can visit the Galapagos Islands without a tour.
 This is the most important myth to dispel, as there are four islands that tourists can reside on without being on any sort of tour.
 These islands are Santa Cruz, San Cristobal (a.k.a.
 Chatham), Isabela, and Floreana (a.k.a.
 Charles or Santa Marta).
+The islands are serviced by ferries.

-Basically, you can fly into the Galapagos yourself and stay on any of these islands.
+You can fly into the Galapagos yourself and stay on any of these islands.
 Santa Cruz and San Cristobal are the busiest, most populated islands and have the most to offer in terms of tours, restaurants, and accommodation.
 However, all of the islands have beaches, sights, and activities which can be explored for cheap or free on your own.
 For tips on that, read our post here!

 How much does a trip to Galapagos cost?